 top of page

-Barry Ingleton is a dedicated advocate for community voice, education (SEN), and mental health reform.
-As the Founder and CEO of West Oxfordshire-based Synolos CIC, he has 22 years of experience in SEN teaching and business leadership.
+Barry Ingleton is a dedicated advocate for community voice, education, SEND, and mental health reform.
+As the Founder and CEO of West Oxfordshire-based Synolos CIC, he has worked in SEN since 2002 and brings over two decades of experience in teaching, leadership, and business.
+Synolos CIC is an active community interest company based in Witney.

 441638132_475729368136410_3994486763929565231_n.jpg